joaogardenberg-projects/node-react-boilerplate/README.md

 ### Whole project

-- All you need is Docker, everything else is managed by Docker inside its containers.
+- All you need is Docker, everything else is managed inside its containers.

 - Has a [Prettier](https://prettier.io/) configuration file for you to use ([.prettierrc](.prettierrc)).